simmogs/mailsucker/README.md

 # Mailsucker

-TODO: Write a gem description
+Runs an SMTP server and sticks the mail down a black hole

-## Installation
+## Running

-Add this line to your application's Gemfile:

-    gem 'mailsucker'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it yourself as:

     $ gem install mailsucker

-## Usage

-TODO: Write usage instructions here
+And then run with

+    $ mailsucker

 ## Contributing